 report-only mode and

 restrict mode.
-The release of Magento Commerce 2.3.5 marks the first phase of our implementation and makes CSP available in
+The release of Adobe Commerce 2.3.5 marks the first phase of our implementation and makes CSP available in

 report-only mode by default.
 In a future release,

 restrict mode will be enabled by default for additional out-of-the-box protection.

 Report-only mode: The browser is instructed to report policy violations, but not enforce them.
 Every time a requested resource violates CSP, the browser logs the resulting errors to the console.
 The console log can then be used to investigate the cause of each violation.

 It is important to review all CSP errors as they occur and refine the policies until all necessary resources are whitelisted.
 It is safe to switch to

 restrict mode when no more errors occur.
 Otherwise, a poorly configured CSP might cause the browser to display a blank page with numerous console errors.
 A properly configured CSP allows whitelisted content to be delivered without any perceived impact on performance.